 The Maritime Aquarium operates 24/7, with advanced life-support systems and dedicated personnel who care for each and every one of our 1,200+ animals.
 In addition to supporting operations, the Annual Fund ensures that there is always something new to learn, do or see.
 It provides for exhibit maintenance and development, as well as for educational experiences for over 130,000 teachers and students from the tri-state area.
 It is essentially the most flexible support that we receive.

-Since 1988, the Red Apple Fund for Student Enrichment has brought science to life for more than 1.3 million students of all ages and backgrounds from across the region.
+Since 1988, the Red Apple for Student Enrichment has brought science to life for more than 1.3 million students of all ages and backgrounds from across the region.
 The centerpiece of the Aquarium's commitment to marine science and environmental education, the Red Apple Fund is the educational outreach and financial assitance program for students and teachers, impacting 130,000 schoolchildren, 40% of whom are from underserved districts.

 Among the beneficiaries are agencies providing assistance to "at risk" youth and children with special needs.
-Last year, 25 Connecticut organizations were chosen to participate as beneficiaries of the Fund, including the New Haven Boys and Girls Club, Special Olympics of Connecticut in Hamden, ConnectiKids in Hartford, and Kids in Crisis in Cos Cob.
+In the past, 25 Connecticut organizations were chosen to particpate as beneficiaries of the Fund, including the New Haven Boys and Girls Club, Special Olympics of Connecticut in Hamden, ConnectKids in Hartford, and Kids in Crisis in Cos Cob.
 Thousands of deserving children throughout Connecticut have benefited to date.